-To the knowledge of the Company, no director or executive officer of the Company is at the date hereof or was within the last 10 years of the date of this Annual Information Form, a director, chief executive officer or chief financial officer of a company that, (i) while acting in that capacity, was subject to a cease trade or similar order or an order that denied the Company access to any exemption under securities legislation for a period of 30 consecutive days; (ii) was subject to an event that resulted, after ceasing to act in such capacity, in a cease trade or similar order or an order that denied the Company access to any exemption under securities legislation for a period of 30 consecutive days.
-To the knowledge of the Company, no director or executive officer of the Company or a shareholder holding a sufficient number of securities of the Company to materially affect the control of the Company is at the date hereof, or has been within the 10 years before the date of this Annual Information Form, a director or executive officer of a company that, while acting in that capacity, or within a year of ceasing to act in such capacity became bankrupt, made a proposal under legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver or trustee appointed to hold its assets, other than Messrs.
-Bentley, Shepard, Sitar and Calabrigo each of whom were directors or officers of HSPP General Partner Ltd. ("HSPP"), general partner of Howe Sound Pulp and Paper Limited Partnership ("HSLP") during the period of January 29 to February 1, 2008 when HSLP completed a restructuring under the Companies' Creditors Arrangement Act (Canada), and on January 27, 2011, 6382 Pulp and Paper Limited Partnership (formerly HSLP) ("6382 LP") voluntarily filed for bankruptcy under the Bankruptcy and Insolvency Act (Canada) (the "BIA") after the sale of substantially all of its assets to a third party effective October 1, 2010.
-6382 LP intends to file a proposal under the BIA in February 2011.
+To the knowledge of the Company, no director or executive officer of the Company is at the date hereof or was within the last 10 years of the date of this Annual Information Form, a director, chief executive officer or chief financial officer of a Company that, (i) while acting in that capacity, was subject to a cease trade or similar order or an order that denied the Company access to any exemption under securities legislation for a period of 30 consecutive days; (ii) was subject to an event that resulted, after ceasing to act in such capacity, in a cease trade or similar order or an order that denied the Company access to any exemption under securities legislation for a period of 30 consecutive days.
+To the knowledge of the Company, no director or executive officer of the Company or a shareholder holding a sufficient number of securities of the Company to materially affect the control of the Company is at the date hereof, or has been within the 10 years before the date of this Annual Information Form, a director or executive officer of a Company that, while acting in that capacity, or within a year of ceasing to act in such capacity became bankrupt, made a proposal under legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver or trustee appointed to hold its assets, other than Messrs.
+Bentley, Calabrigo and Elliott, each of whom were directors or officers of HSPP General Partner Ltd. ("HSPP"), general partner of HSLP during the period of January 29 to February 1, 2008 when HSLP completed a restructuring under the Companies' Creditors Arrangement Act (Canada), and on January 27, 2011, when HSLP renamed 6382 Pulp and Paper Limited Partnership voluntarily filed for bankruptcy under the Bankruptcy and Insolvency Act (Canada) (the "BIA") after the sale of substantially all of its assets to a third party effective October 1, 2010.
+HSLP filed a proposal under BIA which was subsequently approved by its creditors and finally by the British Columbia Supreme Court on July 18, 2011.
+To the knowledge of the Company, no director or executive officer of the Company or a shareholder holding a sufficient number of securities of the Company to materially affect the control of the Company has, within the ten years before the date of this Annual Information Form, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceeding, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold his assets.